github.com FAQ

 What is the difference between Github Enterprise Cloud (github.com) and Github Enterprise Server (github.umn.edu)?#

 Github Enterprise Server is hosted on prem and managed by the SRE team.
-Github Enterprise Cloud is hosted on github.com as an "Enterprise", which allows for an SSO barrier aroud Orgs and Repos in the Enterprise on github.com itself.
+Github Enterprise Cloud is hosted on github.com as an "Enterprise", which allows for an SSO barrier around Orgs and Repos in the Enterprise on github.com itself.
 DevEx manages Github Enterprise Cloud.

 Why do I need a github.com account?
 What about SSO?#